-Our annual “how to homeschool” workshops are Aug.
-18 and 25, and we couldn’t be more excited!
+Our annual “how to homeschool” workshop is Aug.
+17, and we couldn’t be more excited!

 You may be surprised to know this event draws not just those considering (or new to) homeschooling, but also those who have already homeschooled for a few years.
 They say they always learn something new!

 Here are three great reasons why you should come: